toburger/Vimarily/README.md

 Vimarily (pronounced like 'primarily') is a Safari extension that provides vim style keyboard based navigation.
 This lets you control Safari from your keyboard instead of having to use your mouse to open links, scroll, etc.

-This is a fork of [Vimari](https://github.com/televator-apps/vimari) which is heavily based on [vimium](https://github.com/philc/vimium), a
+Vimarily is a fork of [Vimari](https://github.com/televator-apps/vimari) which is heavily based on [vimium](https://github.com/philc/vimium), a
 Chrome extension that provides much more extensive features.